BlockchainCommons/Gordian/Envelope/Use-Cases/Healthcare.md

 * **Use Case:** Nadia need a wearable activity tracker that can store her data.
 * **Openness Benefits:** Nadia uses a self-describing format that ensures that her data will be readable in the far future.

-Nadia has used a wearable activity tracker for years, but she's slowly become aware that she's playing with fire.
+Nadia has used wearable activity trackers for years, but she's slowly become aware that she's playing with fire.
 She's storing away high levels of very personal data about her health and her location, and she has no assurance that any of the data is actually safe and secure.
 As a result, Nadia decides to design her own data tracker, the ToneZone.
-Its not priority will be securing data (and its secondary priority will be sharing that data as its user sees fit, but that issue will be down the road a bit).
+Its main priority will be securing data (and its secondary priority will be sharing that data as its user sees fit, but that issue is down the road a bit).

 The first thing that Nadia has to do is to design her data format.
 This is easy to do using Gordian Envelope, which allows for